Colonial history of the United States: Early colonial failures

-Several European countries attempted to found colonies in the Americas after 1500.
+After the turn of the 16th century, several European countries attempted to found colonies in what is now the United States.
 Most of those attempts ended in failure.
 The colonists themselves faced high rates of death from disease, starvation, inefficient resupply, conflict with Native Americans, attacks by rival European powers, and other causes.

 Spain had numerous failed attempts, including San Miguel de Gualdape in South Carolina (1526), Pánfilo de Narváez's expedition to Florida's Gulf coast (1528–36), Pensacola in West Florida (1559–61), Fort San Juan in North Carolina (1567–68), and the Ajacán Mission in Virginia (1570–71).
 The French failed at Parris Island, South Carolina (1562–63), Fort Caroline on Florida's Atlantic coast (1564–65), Saint Croix Island, Maine (1604–05), and Fort Saint Louis, Texas (1685–89).
 The most notable English failures were the "Lost Colony of Roanoke" (1583–90) in North Carolina and Popham Colony in Maine (1607–08).
 It was at the Roanoke Colony that Virginia Dare became the first English child born in America; her fate is unknown.